Azure/bicep-types-az/generated/keyvault/microsoft.keyvault/2016-10-01/types.md

 * **tags**: [SecretCreateOrUpdateParametersTags](#secretcreateorupdateparameterstags): The tags that will be assigned to the secret.
 * **type**: 'Microsoft.KeyVault/vaults/secrets' (ReadOnly, DeployTimeConstant): The resource type

-## VaultProperties
-### Properties
-* **accessPolicies**: [AccessPolicyEntry](#accesspolicyentry)[]: An array of 0 to 16 identities that have access to the key vault.
-All identities in the array must use the same tenant ID as the key vault's tenant ID.
-When `createMode` is set to `recover`, access policies are not required.
-Otherwise, access policies are required.
-* **createMode**: 'default' | 'recover': The vault's create mode to indicate whether the vault need to be recovered or not.
-* **enabledForDeployment**: bool: Property to specify whether Azure Virtual Machines are permitted to retrieve certificates stored as secrets from the key vault.
-* **enabledForDiskEncryption**: bool: Property to specify whether Azure Disk Encryption is permitted to retrieve secrets from the vault and unwrap keys.
-* **enabledForTemplateDeployment**: bool: Property to specify whether Azure Resource Manager is permitted to retrieve secrets from the key vault.
-* **enablePurgeProtection**: bool: Property specifying whether protection against purge is enabled for this vault.
-Setting this property to true activates protection against purge for this vault and its content - only the Key Vault service may initiate a hard, irrecoverable deletion.
-The setting is effective only if soft delete is also enabled.
-Enabling this functionality is irreversible - that is, the property does not accept false as its value.
-* **enableSoftDelete**: bool: Property specifying whether recoverable deletion is enabled for this key vault.
-Setting this property to true activates the soft delete feature, whereby vaults or vault entities can be recovered after deletion.
-Enabling this functionality is irreversible - that is, the property does not accept false as its value.
-* **sku**: [Sku](#sku) (Required): SKU details
-* **tenantId**: string (Required): The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.
-* **vaultUri**: string: The URI of the vault for performing operations on keys and secrets.

 ## AccessPolicyEntry
 ### Properties
 * **applicationId**: string: Application ID of the client making request on behalf of a principal